-The Board of Directors recommends you vote FOR the following proposal(s):
+The Board of Directors recommends you vote FOR proposals 2 and 3.

-- 2. To re-appoint Deloitte & Touche Ltd., the independent registered public accounting firm, as our independent auditors, to serve until the 2014 annual general meeting, and to refer decisions about the auditors compensation to the Board of Directors; - 3 To approve the Executive Compensation disclosed pursuant to Item 402 Regulation S-K (non-binding advisory vote).
+- 2. To ratify the appointment by our Audit Committee of Deloitte & Touche Ltd., as our independent auditors, to serve until the 2015 annual general meeting, and to refer decisions about the auditors compensation to the Board of Directors; - 3 To approve the Executive Compensation disclosed pursuant to Item 402 Regulation S-K (non-binding advisory vote).